Elias-Neels-Beau-Forrez/Captester_EDL/README.md

-# EDL: Electronic Design Lab
+# EDL: Electronic Design Lab: Beau Forrez & Elias Neels

 This repository contains the technical sources for the Electronic Design Lab Sessions.